 If you’d like to experience authentic Portuguese home cooking and taste the house wine then you should visit a tasca, inexpensive restaurant.
 They are often run by a husband and wife team or extended family.
-In Porto, and all over Portugal there are tascas, some can be very small – just half a dozen tables, that often specialise in snacks (petiscos) with some focusing on only one specialty, and others offering a range of selections.
+In Porto, and all over Portugal you’ll find tascas, some can be very small – just half a dozen tables, that often specialise in snacks (petiscos) with some focusing on only one specialty, and others offering a range of selections.
 A food tour is a great way to get an insight into the culture and find out why the Portuguese are so passionate about their food, if you’d like to find out more and be led by a local consider booking this 3 Hour Food & Tasca Tour

 Local delicacies include;